 - Chapter 1: Drainage Policy.
 Adequate drainage for urban areas is necessary to preserve and promote the general health, welfare, and economic well-being of the region.
 The Policy chapter lists the 12 principles that guide all the criteria in this manual.
-Additionally, the chapter includes several policies that support good stormwater and floodplain management as well as the goals and actions of UDFCD. - Chapter 2: Drainage Law.
+Additionally, the chapter includes several policies that support good stormwater and floodplain management as well as the goals and actions of MHFD. - Chapter 2: Drainage Law.
 This chapter deals with the general principles of drainage law along with local government drainage actions, financing, floodplain management, and special matters.
 The information provided in this chapter is specific to the State of Colorado. - Chapter 3: Planning.
 The urban storm drainage system is a subsystem of the total urban infrastructure system and should be integrated with other subsystems including transportation, parks, open space, and utilities.
 This chapter identifies and discusses key considerations in the planning process.
 The chapter also describes types of master plans and outlines the master planning process. - Chapter 4: Flood Risk Management.
-This chapter addresses programs and policies adopted by UDFCD to manage flood risks and reduce potential losses from flood events.
+This chapter addresses programs and policies adopted by MHFD to manage flood risks and reduce potential losses from flood events.
 This chapter also provides guidance for specific physical measures that can be implemented to help protect individual structures from flood damage. - Chapter 5: Rainfall.
 The Rainfall chapter provides rainfall depth, duration, intensity, and frequency data and analytical methods used to develop the rainfall information needed to carry out the hydrological analysis described in the Runoff chapter of the USDCM.
-This chapter also provides guidance for development of rainfall distributions for use with the Colorado Urban Hydrograph Procedure (CUHP) and Depth Reduction Factor (DRF) adjustments for use when analyzing watersheds in of 5 square miles or more.
-There is also a companion workbook, UD-Rain, available at www.udfcd.org that allows the user to perform calculations in accordance with these criteria. - Chapter 6: Runoff.
+This chapter also provides guidance for development of rainfall distributions for use with the Colorado Urban Hydrograph Procedure (CUHP) and Depth Reduction Factor (DRF) adjustments for use when analyzing watersheds in of 5 square miles or more. - Chapter 6: Runoff.
 The Runoff chapter presents five methods for hydrologic analysis.
 Peak rate of runoff, runoff volume, and the time distribution of flow provide the basis for all planning, design, and construction of drainage facilities.
-There is also a companion workbook, UD-Rational, available on the UDFCD website, that applies the Rational Method to estimate stormwater runoff and peak flows from small urban catchments. - Chapter 7: Streets, Inlets, and Storm Drains.
+There is also a companion workbook, UD-Rational, available on the MHFD website, that applies the Rational Method to estimate stormwater runoff and peak flows from small urban catchments. - Chapter 7: Streets, Inlets, and Storm Drains.
 This chapter presents design for both stormwater collection and conveyance utilizing streets and storm drains.
-Inlet capacity, as presented in this chapter, is based on FHWA Hydraulic Circular No. 22 (HEC-22) methodology which was subsequently refined through a multijurisdictional partnership led by UDFCD, where hundreds of
+Inlet capacity, as presented in this chapter, is based on FHWA Hydraulic Circular No. 22 (HEC-22) methodology which was subsequently refined through a multijurisdictional partnership led by MHFD, where hundreds of